itrocks/framework/README.md

 Since a lot of things for a basic use are done, there is a lot of work to do to get it stable and good, and the documentation is actually not done at all.

-Documentation will begin seriously once our first urgent app that uses SAF is done.
+Documentation will begin seriously once our first urgent app that uses ITRocks is done.
 Please be patient if you are interested in it.

 # MIT License